opencv/opencv/modules/core/doc/basic_structures.rst

 .. index:: Mat::isContinuous

-cv::Mat::isContinuous
+Mat::isContinuous
 ---------------------
-.. cfunction:: bool Mat::isContinuous() const
+.. c:function:: bool Mat::isContinuous() const

     Reports whether the matrix is continuous or not